stillwater-sc/dfa-documentation/content/design/space.md

 the nodes.

 For these algorithms to work well, the computation phase and the data exchange phase need to be coordinated such that the program does not need to wait.
-Distributed Memory Machine algorithms have been studied to categorize them as a function of this constraint.
+Distributed Memory Machine (DMM) algorithms have been studied to categorize them as a function of this constraint.
 This categorization has become known as the Seven Dwarfs <sup>[3](#dwarfs)</sup>.
 Later refinement has expanded that to thirteen dwarfs.